vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 VP (folio 72b), Skanda I. %.
 9.23, PC 237.
 Damanakāropana-From 1st tithi to 15th of Cai.; worship of

 different deities with the damanaka plant in order from 1st to 15th viz.
-Umā, Siva and Agni on 1st, on 2nd Brahmā, on 3rd Devi and Saṅkara, from 4th to 15th respectively Ganesa, Nāgas, Skanda, Bhāskara, Mātrs, Mahisamardini, Dharma, Rṣis, Viṣnu, Kāma, Siva, Indra with Sacī; HV II.
+Umā, Siva and Agni on 1st, on 2nd Brahmā, on 3rd Devi and Saṅkara, from 4th to 15th respectively Ganesa, Nāgas, Skanda, Bhāskara, Mātrs, Mahisamardini, Dharma, Rṣis, Viṣṇu, Kāma, Siva, Indra with Sacī; HV II.
 453–55,

 KR 31-95, SM 84-86.
 Daśamīvratas–Vide HV I. 963-983, KN 230-233, PC 142–148,